Doctor in Clinical

 Office of Program Consultation and Accreditation

 American Psychological Association

 Present evidence of the successful completion of a bachelor’s degree from a college level institution accredited by the PR Council of Education or by a US accrediting organization with a minimum of 15 credits in psychology including the following courses:

 - GPA – 3.00 or above (on a four-point scale)

 - Submit the following documents:

 - Official transcript from all institutions attended (undergraduate and graduate)

-- Three letters of recommendation written by professors or individuals familiar with the applicant’s professional work and skills using the format provided with the application form.
+- Two letters of recommendation written by professors or individuals familiar with the applicant’s professional work and skills using the format provided with the application form.